agsdot/dotfiles/README.md

 P.s.
 Super impressed by the power of git clone --recursive.
 Wow/whoa, when sourcing submodules that have submodules themselves, the recursive command takes care of that whole inception stuff.
 Wow!

 P.s.s.
 Just added the third step for submodule update init remote, because I wanted to make sure that neotree was on the correct branch (dev vs master).
 This command kinda negates the need for the recursive in the first command--I don't have any projects right now with deep nesting of submodules.
 But I'm am leaving it as a precautionary measure for the future submodules if they have dependencies as such.
 Super props to this [SO article](http://stackoverflow.com/a/20016830/2741455).

-P.s.s.s.
-On mac and linux systems, make sure you have the right build tools.
-On Mac, homebrew and xcode stuffs, on linux, I needed in ubuntu to sudo apt-get install python-dev (for YouCompleteMe to compile).
-Hum...maybe some other stuff too, oh yah, the youcompleteme install logs said something about boost.
-Forgot, will notate it, once I run these dotfiles again (spin up a vagrant ubuntu vm anyone?)....